Luis3712/Luis3712/README.md

 Software Application Engineer
 -----------------------------

-I am a Software Application who likes to program in Python and Java projects where i could participate and colaborate with others!
+I am a Software Application Developer who likes to program in Python and Java projects where i could participate and colaborate with others!

 * 🌍  I'm based in Zapopan, Jalisco.
 Mexico
 * ✉️  You can contact me at [Luis\_Mejia\_Villeda@outlook.com](mailto:Luis_Mejia_Villeda@outlook.com)